 (c) the high water mark of the coastline extends across the mouth of a river or riverine estuary from the last point on the high water mark of one of the banks of the mouth of the river or estuary at which a line extended at 90 to the bank will reach the opposite bank to the other such point on the opposite bank.

-[Clause 4 amended in Gazette 23 Dec 2005 p.
+[Clause 4 amended: Gazette 23 Dec 2005 p.
 6270.]

 Schedule 2 — Clearing for maintenance in existing transport corridors